Obesity has become a common problem amongst horses and ponies in the UK.

 It is best to do this at least every two weeks, preferably at the same time of day, as a horse's body weight will vary throughout the day.
 You can take photos to record the horse's condtion and compare these to previous photos.
 This will let you see any extra weight being gained.

-It is essential for a horse's mental & physical health that it gets enough fibre when limiting calorie intake on a reduced calorie diet.
+It is essential for a horse's mental and physical health that it gets enough fibre when limiting calorie intake on a reduced calorie diet.

 In overweight horses that easily put on weight try: